Chayy80/Repostorio-Equipo-3/TaskProduct#1/Feasibility and bunisses problem satement.md

 - [ ] **Business Problem Statement**

-Currentlym a lack of compatibility with various devices may hinder the project's objetivem excluding a significant portion of the users.
 ClassHub's current state primarily focuses on students and tutors from the Autonomous University of Yucatan's Mathematics Faclty, specifically the Software Engineering program.
 Existing products and services fail to address issues with information distribution and communication among students and tutors. our project, ClassHub, will bridge this gap by developing a webpage that provides users with a better experience and effectiveness, allowing them to access all relevant tutoring information in one place and utilize supporting tools.
 Our initial focus will be to enhance communication between students and tutors.

 - [ ] **Success Metrics**